 1.4 Unit responsible for data processing

-SWICA Healthcare Insurance Ltd is responsible for all data processing and acts on behalf of all companies of the Group.
+SWICA Healthcare Insurance Ltd. is responsible for all data processing on behalf of all the companies in the Group.

-We would first like to explain the following terms that are used in this data privacy statement:
+First of all, we would like to explain the following terms which may be used in this data privacy statement:

-to refer to all information relating to natural persons or legal entities that have been or can be identified directly or indirectly by name, identification number, location data, online identifier or one or more special features capturing the physical, physiological, genetic, psychological, economic, cultural or social identity of that natural or legal person.
+, SWICA means all information which relates to a natural or legal person who can be identified directly or indirectly by a name, identification number, location data, online identifier or one or more special features capturing the physical, physiological, genetic, psychological, economic, cultural or social identity of that natural or legal person.

 refers to data on religious, ideological, political, and trade union affiliations or activities; to data on health, privacy, race, ethnicity, genetics, and biometrics that clearly identify a natural person; to data on administrative and criminal prosecutions or sanctions; and to data on social assistance measures.